-Membership is open to accredited higher education institutions worldwide.
-The rights and obligations of membership include the following.
+The obligations of membership include the following.
 There are no other obligations of membership.

-Commitment to academic freedom: Members commit to the principle that scholars should be free to work without fear or intimidation, as set forth in the Scholars at Risk network’s founding statement (see other side).
+Commitment to academic freedom: Members commit to the principle that scholars should be free to work without fear or intimidation, as set forth in the Scholars at Risk network’s founding statement.

-Official SAR representative: Members designate a primary representative to communicate with the SAR office and other members, including receiving information about scholars seeking temporary assistance.
+Official SAR representative: Members designate a primary representative to communicate with the SAR office, partner network or SAR section (if any), and other members and affiliates, including receiving information about scholars seeking temporary assistance and other network activities.
 The primary representative is responsible for sharing within the institution information about opportunities for institutional, faculty or student involvement in SAR activities (see below).
 Members are encouraged, but not required, to establish a local committee of interested administrators, faculty and students to share responsibility for determining when and how to participate in any activities.

 Rights of membership: Members in good standing are eligible to vote at annual and special membership meetings; receive discounts on admission to SAR events and publications; and receive preferential consideration of their faculty and students for SAR services, fellowships, internships and other opportunities as they may develop.

-• Participating at SAR conferences on academic freedom, university autonomy and related higher education issues.
+Participating in SAR conferences and workshops on academic freedom, university autonomy and related higher education issues.

-• Student internship opportunities working in the SAR office or from their home institution.
+Student internship opportunities, working in the SAR office or remotely from your home institution.